 5. Cut a fin from bubble wrap and secure to the fish with a piece of tape.
 Paint the fin if preferred.

-6. Cut slits in the tail fin so it will fan out and swish up and down as the bubble wrap fish 'swims' in the ocean.
+6. Cut slits in the end of the tube to form a fish tail that will fan out and swish up and down as the bubble wrap fish ‘swims’ in the ocean.